Lane Kenworthy, The Good Society

 A third key is science — more precisely, the application of the scientific method and the means needed to measure and analyze in order to improve products and the process of producing them.
 Without science, market incentives are likely to yield some advance in productivity, but probably a very limited amount.

 Economic growth may also require a cultural shift.
 In The Protestant Ethic and the Spirit of Capitalism, Max Weber asked why early business owners would reinvest profits in order to accumulate wealth.
 At the time of his writing, around 1905, the capitalist economies in much of western Europe and the United States featured substantial competition, which encourages capitalists to reinvest profits in order to raise productivity and lower costs, in order to avoid being underbid and pushed out of business.4 But why did early entrepreneurs continuously reinvest profits, especially in conditions of considerable uncertainty?
 As Weber noted, this orientation runs counter to “traditional” rational economic behavior: “A man does not ‘by nature’ wish to earn more and more money, but simply to live as he is accustomed to live and to earn as much as is necessary for that purpose.”
-The reason, Weber suggested, is that many early industrialists felt there was no choice in the matter; they believed it their duty to reinvest and accumulate.
-A disproportionate number of these entrepreneurs were Protestant, affiliated with Calvinism or one of several related sects, and in Calvinist doctrine attainment of wealth through hard labor in pursuit of a calling — the calling of entrepreneur — was viewed as a sign of God’s blessing.
+The reason early industrialists pursued growth, according to Weber, is that they felt there was no choice in the matter; they believed it their duty to reinvest and accumulate.
+A disproportionate number of these entrepreneurs were Protestant, affiliated with Calvinism or one of several related sects, and Calvinist doctrine viewed attainment of wealth through hard labor in pursuit of a calling — the calling of entrepreneur — as a sign of God’s blessing.

 Figure 2 highlights the importance of markets.
 It shows the available historical data on GDP per capita in the United Kingdom and China.
 In the UK this full configuration existed by the mid-1700s, and that’s when economic growth began to surge.
 In China, by contrast, markets were severely constrained until economic reforms were introduced beginning in the late 1970s.
 China had hardly any economic growth prior to these reforms but very rapid growth thereafter.